Training

 SEE Framework Graphic

 VMC is pleased to partner with reDirect, a Michigan nonprofit that provides funding to support organizations through cohort-based learning opportunities.
-In collaboration with reDirect, VMC leads yearly grant-funded learning cohorts focused on volunteer engagement.
-These interactive trainings are opportunities to dive into volunteer engagement best practices with a cohort of nonprofit organizations using a specific, research-based framework for creating “Supportive Environments for Effectiveness” for both staff and volunteers.
+In collaboration with reDirect, VMC will lead the third annual grant-funded learning cohorts focused on volunteer engagement from June through October of 2025.
+This interactive training is an opportunity to dive into volunteer engagement best practices with a cohort of nonprofit organizations using a specific, research-based framework for creating “Supportive Environments for Effectiveness” for both staff and volunteers.

 Testimonials: